PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 “I will continue on my journey now.” he called out to the old man, standing up, more slowly than intended.
 As he stood he regained his persona as a knight.

 “Good.” replied the old man, shouting through the open doorway.
-“Nothing personal,” he added, poking his head through the doorway, “I like you as much as I like anyone, and I don't like people.”, he explained cheerfully, wiping his hands with a cloth.
+“Nothing personal,” he added, poking his head through the doorway, “I like you as much as I like anyone, and I don't like anyone.”, he explained, wiping his hands with a cloth.

 “I very much appreciate your assistance.”
 The Prince said formally, then, looking in the old man's eyes, added: “Thank you.”; his sincerity ruining the formality.